-The amount of money that is required to be spent on an asset that is currently not at the condition determined to be satisfactory by Council and the community.
+The amount of money that is required to be spent on an asset that is currently in worse condition determined to be satisfactory by Council and the community.
 Unless otherwise agreed with the community the level for satisfactory is set at Condition 3 - 'Fair'

-Cost to bring to the accepted level of service set by Council
+Cost to bring to the accepted level of service set by council

-Estimate of the cost to renew or rehabilitate existing assets that have reached the condition based intervention level adopted by Council.
+Estimate of the cost to renew or rehabilitate existing assets that have reached the condition based intervention level adopted by council.
 For the City, in general terms this means any asset that has reached a Condition 4 - Poor or Condition 5 - Very Poor.